Tenor Cornelius Johnson’s voice

 A proponent of new works, Cornelius has performed in a number of new operas by living composers, including portraying the role of Major Pond in the Poet, by Steven Allen, and William Still in Harriet Tubman: When I Crossed That Line to Freedom, by Nkeiru Okoye.

-In addition to a busy performance schedule, Mr. Johnson is an Assistant Professor of Music at Olive-Harvey College and the former Artistic Director of The South Shore Opera Company of Chicago.
+In addition to a busy performance schedule, Mr. Johnson is Associate Professor of Music in the City Colleges of Chicago and the former Artistic Director of The South Shore Opera Company of Chicago.
 A native of Chicago, Mr. Johnson received his Bachelor of Arts Degree from Morehouse College, Master of Music Degree from Northwestern University.